Edward Barnes (composer): Career

 In recent years, Barnes has begun working as a producer of theatrical and concert events in New York City.
 He was associate producer of both Scott Joplin's Treemonisha and Philip Glass's The Juniper Tree for MasterVoices at Lincoln Center, and coordinating producer of the NY Premiere of Leonard Bernstein's A White House Cantata at Jazz at Lincoln Center.
 He produced the 2009 concert version of Kurt Weill-Ira Gershwin's operetta, The Firebrand of Florence, at the newly renovated Alice Tully Hall at Lincoln Center, featuring Nathan Gunn, Anna Christy, Victoria Clark, Terrence Mann and David Pittu, to great critical acclaim.
 In March 2010, he produced MasterVoices's Carnegie Hall concert version of Ricky Ian Gordon and Michael Korie's opera, The Grapes of Wrath, starring Jane Fonda, Christine Ebersole, Victoria Clark, Nathan Gunn and Steven Pasquale.
 Also for MasterVoices, he produced the January 2011 Lincoln Center performances of Knickerbocker Holiday by Kurt Weill and Maxwell Anderson, starring Kelli O'Hara and Victor Garber, as well as the live cast album of the same released by Sh-K-Boom/Ghostlight Records.
 Other producing projects have include the Tracy Letts play, Superior Donuts, on Broadway, Mas Alla del Tiempo and Estas Ahi for the Teatro Paseo La Plaza in Buenos Aires, and audio productions for Night Kitchen Radio Theater and XM Satellite Radio.
-Formerly the Managing Director of American Lyric Theater, he was appointed Producing Director of MasterVoices in the summer of 2013, producing David Lang's battle hymns at the Intrepid Sea, Air & Space Museum, Not the Messiah (He's a Very Naughty Boy), an oratorio by Eric Idle and John DuPrez based on the Monty Python film The Life of Brian at Carnegie Hall, and Kurt Weill's spectacle, The Road of Promise, also at Carnegie Hall.
+Formerly the Managing Director of American Lyric Theater, he was appointed Producing Director of MasterVoices (formerly Collegiate Chorale) in the summer of 2013, producing David Lang's battle hymns at the Intrepid Sea, Air & Space Museum, Not the Messiah (He's a Very Naughty Boy), an oratorio by Eric Idle and John DuPrez based on the Monty Python film The Life of Brian at Carnegie Hall, and Kurt Weill's spectacle, The Road of Promise, also at Carnegie Hall.
 In May 2015 he was appointed Executive Director of Gotham Chamber Opera.
 He has continued to work as an independent producer, with projects including A Coffin in Egypt by composer Ricky Ian Gordon for Lincoln Center's American Songbook series, starring Frederica von Stade.